 The happiness and divine feeling that I had then, can’t be described in words.
 No form of material enjoyment could ever give me that feeling.
 By then I realized I was floating on the field amidst millions of insects and we all were dancing in a divine manner.
 Everything around me looked so happy that I didn’t see any form of unhappiness anywhere.
 There was enmity, no fight, no anger even among the predators and the prey.
 Slowly, I realized that I was flying through a tree and was going away from the earth and towards the hills at the far end.

-But the moment I saw a tree under me, I became very afraid and conscious about the fact that I was floating around the nature without my body and I was going farther away from this earth.
+But the moment I saw a tree under me, I became very afraid and conscious of the fact that I was floating around the nature without my body and I was going farther away from this earth.
 By no means I was a person accomplished to do any of that, I didn’t have any divine power and it was only out of curiosity I was in the camp to learn meditation.
 I didn’t know what was happening to me.
 No one told me beforehand that it could happen.
 I got scared and the moment I became scared of the situation that I was floating above the tree and was going away from the earth, I came thrashing down to my body where I was lying.
-It was a sudden jolt and as I opened my eyes in haste, I saw myself lying down with other people, doing Shabasana.
+It was a sudden jolt and as I opened my eyes in haste, I saw myself lying down with other people, doing Shavasana.